Wayne Dickens

-Wayne Dickens is a former American football player and coach.
+Wayne Dickens is an American former football player and coach.
 He served as the head football coach at Kentucky State University from 2009 to 2012 and The College of New Jersey (TCNJ) from 2013 to 2015, compiling a career college football coaching record of 28–42.

 Raised in Orange, New Jersey, Dickens played as a center / linebacker at Orange High School.